Kifyie/voxani-info/README.md

 )
 ```

-### Step 3: `App.jsx` takes over
+### Step 3: 🏛️ `App.jsx` takes over

-This is the **main switchboard**.
+This is the **main switchboard** 🎛️.
 It does two important things:

 1. **Sets up authentication monitoring** — Checks if the user is logged in when the app starts, and keeps listening for login/logout events
 2. **Defines all the routes** — Maps every URL to a page component

 ---

-## 6. Routing — The Road Map of Pages
+## 6. 🗺️ Routing — The Road Map of Pages

-React Router is like a GPS for the website.
+React Router is like a GPS 📍 for the website.
 When you type a URL or click a link, it figures out which page to show.

-Here's every route in Voxani:
+Here's every route in Voxani: 🚦

 | URL Pattern | Page Component | Layout | Description |
 |-------------|---------------|--------|-------------|